gucci1909/Umang-Chatting-App/README.md

 # Umang-Chatting-App

-> Have a look on my chatting-app , I made it in my free time .
+>Chatting app allows you to communicate with people through chat.
+It enables you to send and receive messages.
+It also allows you to delete or modify your own messages .
 Fell safe signing up in this app as I've used firebase for that and then , chat with people .
-You can edit or delete the messages you sent there .
 The best thing about the app is that your messages will be automatically deleted after it reaches a certain limit in the chat box .

 ## Built With